contralious/Vortex/README.md

 MADE BY @c_tra on discord,
-© 2025 contralious - All rights reserved.
+Copyright (c) 2025 contralious

-Unauthorized copying or reuse is prohibited.
+Permission is granted to view and use this code for learning or personal use.
+Commercial use, redistribution, or modified releases require explicit permission.